Barbershop (Atlanta): Plot

 Alfred (Brian Tyree Henry) is waiting at a barbershop seat, needing a haircut for an upcoming magazine photoshoot session.
 His regular barber, Bibby (Robert Powell III), arrives.
 Bibby constantly talks on his earpiece, making Alfred believe he talks to him.
 Bibby also procrastinates with cutting his hair, like going to the bathroom and showing Alfred a video of an "invisible car" hitting people on a club's parking lot.

 Bibby is then called by his girlfriend and sets out to go to her house, suggesting that Alfred accompany him and promising to cut his hair there.
 As he has no other barber, Alfred reluctantly goes with him.
 At his girlfriend's house, Bibby excuses his late arrival on Alfred, claiming that he needed a ride when his car broke down.
 His girlfriend falls for it, but Alfred is dismayed when Bibby cuts his son's hair first as he claims his schedule was ahead of Alfred's.
-They leave, just as the house's energy power is cut off, as Bibby didn't pay the bill and then takes money from his girlfriend as payment for the haircut.
+They leave, just as the house's electricity is cut off, as Bibby didn't pay the bill and then takes money from his girlfriend as payment for the haircut.

 Driving back, Bibby offers to take Alfred for some food at Zaxby's for lunch and he agrees.
 Instead, he takes Alfred to a house under construction, where he gives Alfred the leftovers of a Zaxby's meal he left there.
 An angry Alfred demands that he takes him to the barbershop, and he promises, but not before asking Alfred to help carry lumber to his truck.
 As they are finishing, a car pulls up and a woman screams at Bibby, accusing him of stealing the lumber from her property.
 Bibby claims that he loaned the lumber through her husband and as he didn't pay, he is taking it back, also stating that her husband didn't give them contracts for the job, frustrating her as she calls her husband and the police.